 Juror No. 2 is a poignant reflection on guilt and moral dilemmas, supported by pared-down direction and an intense performance by Nicholas Hoult.
 Clint Eastwood's intimate, psychological drama is more introspective than his previous films.
 However, the lack of pace and the sometimes predictable plot could hold back those expecting an intensity comparable to the classics of the genre.
 All in all, Juror n°2 will appeal to fans of nuanced dramas, but could confuse those looking for a more marked build-up of tension.

-Discover our TV schedule for March 16 to 22, 2026: the top movies, series, and shows airing on television this week.
+Discover our pick of the TV schedule for May 4–10, 2026: the best films, series and shows airing this week on TV.
 [Read more]

 What to watch today on streaming?
 Today's new releases